sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 In this series of exercises, we will create the last two rules of the workflow.
 Each rule will execute a script, one in Python and one in R, and both rules will have dedicated environment that you will need to take into account in the snakefiles.
 These last two rules are quite different from the previous ones, so it would be a good idea to implement them in a new snakefile in `workflow/rules`, for example called `analysis.smk`.

-!!! note "Development and back-up"
+??? info "Development and back-up"
     During this session, we will modify our snakefiles quite heavily, so it may be a good idea to start by making a back-up: `cp -r worklow/ worklow_backup`.
 As a general rule, if you have a doubt on the code you are developing, do not hesitate to make a back-up.

 ??? tip